SovnSkyrim/QWEST/README.md

 You should know that the [Thieves Guild have Requirements](https://www.nexusmods.com/skyrimspecialedition/mods/33256) now, and you can [Renounce the Daedra if you will](https://www.nexusmods.com/skyrimspecialedition/mods/36100), while [Vampires can skip Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/25783).
 A much more detailed Spreadsheet on the changes can be found [here](https://docs.google.com/spreadsheets/d/15h4lGfMr4z_1hqPp8LDVbTLLRqgjaQBUUSIYc6XtJGU/edit#gid=0).

 ## Followers
-[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) will provide a nice amount of high quality followers but there is still the unforgettable [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)), [Vilja](https://www.nexusmods.com/skyrimspecialedition/mods/6722), [Skeever](https://www.nexusmods.com/skyrimspecialedition/mods/47558), [Gladys](https://www.nexusmods.com/skyrimspecialedition/mods/50164), and even [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).
-There is also [Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) for all those who love the goth cutie.
+[Interesting NPCs](https://www.nexusmods.com/skyrimspecialedition/mods/29194) will provide a nice amount of high quality followers but there is still the unforgettable [Lucien](https://www.nexusmods.com/skyrimspecialedition/mods/20035), [Auri](https://www.nexusmods.com/skyrimspecialedition/mods/11278) ([with her cute face overhaul!](https://www.nexusmods.com/skyrimspecialedition/mods/29345)), [Vilja](https://www.nexusmods.com/skyrimspecialedition/mods/6722), [Kaidan 2](https://www.nexusmods.com/skyrimspecialedition/mods/19075), [Skeever](https://www.nexusmods.com/skyrimspecialedition/mods/47558), [Gladys](https://www.nexusmods.com/skyrimspecialedition/mods/50164), and even [Hoth](https://www.nexusmods.com/skyrimspecialedition/mods/16137).
+There is also [Serana Dialogue Edit](https://www.nexusmods.com/skyrimspecialedition/mods/16222) and [Add-on](https://www.nexusmods.com/skyrimspecialedition/mods/32161) to overhaul Serana.

 ## Loot, Artefacts and Leveling
 [Reliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) overhauls all vanilla Artifacts and [Dynamic Dungeon Loot](https://www.nexusmods.com/skyrimspecialedition/mods/10308) - coupled with [Lock Related Loot](https://www.nexusmods.com/skyrimspecialedition/mods/11342) - makes sure you do not find spider webs in the dungeon chests.
 [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) changes leveling so that exploring the world of Skyrim increases your character level, with individual skill levels increasing independently.
 There is a skill cap to avoid powerleveling which is determined by the player character level.
 More details on this can be seen on the [modpage](https://www.nexusmods.com/skyrimspecialedition/mods/17751), which I recommend you read.